Sustainability Report

 Circular Product Design

-Reynders applies circularity principles in product design by:
+Reynders label printing applies circularity principles in product design by:

 - ✓Promoting recyclable and compostable label constructions